yashpinjarkar10/Yash-Website/README.md

 ## Live Demo

-You can view the live version of my portfolio here: [Your GitHub Pages Link]( https://yashpinjarkar10.github.io/Yash-Website/)
+You can view the live version of my portfolio here: [GitHub Page Link]( https://yashpinjarkar10.github.io/Yash-Website/)

 ## Features
 - Responsive design for mobile and desktop